 Graduating students will receive three general admission tickets to the Arena for each ceremony and three general admission tickets for additional seating in the IM Room.
 Tickets will be placed in student mailboxes on May 4, 2018.
 Barring extreme weather, the College is committed to holding these ceremonies outdoors even if there is some rain.
 If, however, a ceremony is held indoors, all guests must present tickets in order to be seated.
 Seating will open at 5:45 p.m. on Friday for baccalaureate and at 8:45 a.m. on Saturday for commencement whether indoors or out.

-Any special needs requests for guests such as wheelchair access, sign language interpreter, etc. must be submitted in advance using this online form (available beginning March 26), and requests should be submitted on or before Monday, April 30.
+Any special accommodations requests for guests such as wheelchair access, sign language interpreter, etc. must be submitted on or before Monday, April 30.
 Please feel free to contact the Office of Student Life & Learning with any questions you might have.
 Ticketing requirements apply.